ttchef/chat-test-linux/README.md

 # chat-test-linux

-A tripple A 3*A chat application\n it supports 4k ui and raytracing\n
+A tripple A 3*A chat application

+It supports 4k ui and raytracing

 Experience real time chatting with your imaginary firends!